 Google My Business is a must have tool in a local SEO’s arsenal.
 Actually, scratch that, in any SEO’s arsenal – I use it to influence brand real estate on SERPs, and I use Google Posts to show off were I’m speaking next, new blog posts and other cool things.

 However, one thing that has started to appear in Google My Business listings (notably in America) is split opening hours, such as this example of Velocity Credit Union, in Austin TX.

 But as you probably know, in Google My Business you can only edit one set of opening hours – so how is Google discovering these split business hours for different services at the same location?

-How to add drive-thru hours to your Google My Business Listing
+How businesses are getting drive-thru hours to show on their Google My Business listings

 Using simple HTML for a table, Google is able to understand it, much like it understands lists (ordered and unordered) and accordions enough to use them for featured snippets.